acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/04-array_operations.md

 > > ## Solution
 > > 1.
 The elements all have value 1, and there are 1e4*1e4 of them, so the total should be 1e8.
 Why isn't it?
 > > 2.
 OpenMP threads share memory.
 This means that every thread
 > > can see and access all of memory for the process.
 In this case, multiple threads are all accessing the loop variable *j*.
-Threads that started last will reset *j* and as a result threads that started before will count elements more than once.
+Threads that started last will reset *j* and as a result threads that started before will count some elements more than once.
 >>
 > {: .solution}
 {: .challenge}